Business Law

 Here are some of the common voting mechanisms used in a company:

 3.1.
-Unanimous voting: Decision is approved only if all eligible voters are in complete agreement, meaning 100% of the participants must vote in favor for the resolution or decision to pass.
+Unanimous voting: A decision is approved only if all eligible voters are in complete agreement—100% of participants must vote in favor of the resolution or decision to pass.
 Even one dissenting vote or abstention can block the decision.
-Generally, this is necessary when voting for resolutions of high importance.
-In unanimous voting using circular resolution, only the voting shareholders have the right to participate.
+This method is typically used for resolutions of high importance.
+In the case of unanimous voting through a circular resolution, only voting shareholders have the right to participate.

 3.2.
 Majority Voting: A decision is approved if it receives more than half (50% + 1) of the votes cast.

 🧠 Did you Know?
-According to GmbHG in Austria, in the case of a written vote, the majority required shall be calculated not by the number of votes cast but by the total number of votes to which all shareholders are entitled.
+According to GmbHG in Austria, for written votes, the required majority is calculated based on the total number of votes to which all shareholders are entitled, not just the votes cast.

 succession gif